Male Hypogonadism: The Word Men Dread to Hear

-Insomnia, with difficulty with both falling asleep and staying asleep
+Insomnia, with trouble with both falling asleep and staying asleep

 The onset of the feared and hideous metabolic syndrome.
-This condition is several different states, none of them good: elevated blood sugar levels, ever-expanding waistline, skyrocketing cholesterol and triglyceride levels, inflated blood pressure – all of which dramatically increase the risk of serious health problems such as diabetes, stroke, cancer and heart attack.
-Something to be avoided at all costs
+This condition is several different states, none of them good: elevated blood sugar levels, ever-expanding waistline, skyrocketing cholesterol and triglyceride levels, inflated blood pressure — all of which dramatically increase the risk of severe health problems such as diabetes, stroke, cancer and heart attack.
+Something to be avoided at all costs.

 Irritability and depression.
 The zest for life begins to leave.
 And why wouldn’t it?
 To investigate the link between depression and hypogonadism, Shore and Associates studied computerized medical records from a regional Veterans Administration.
 The subjects were depressed men comprised of a mixture of Low-T patients and those with normal testosterone levels.
-The psychiatrists that were treating the depressed men had no knowledge of any patients testosterone levels, so their results were not influenced by any pre-existing conditions.
+The psychiatrists that were treating the depressed men did not know any patient’s testosterone levels, so their results were not influenced by any pre-existing conditions.
 The study consisted of 278 men, and the results showed that depression was higher in men diagnosed with hypogonadism (21.7 percent) than men who did not suffer from hypogonadism (7.1 percent).
 The conclusion?
-The link between Low-T and depression is there, and has been proven time and time again, beyond a shadow of a doubt
+The link between Low-T and depression is there and has been proven time and time again, beyond a shadow of a doubt.

 Age-associated hypogonadism is not by itself a complete diagnosis.
 There are other, similar classifications of hypogonadism.
 Here is a list of them:

 Secondary Hypogonadism.
-With this condition, the testicles are normal, so the cause is usually an imbalanced hormonal system.
-This can result in Pituitary Pathology, Kallman Syndrome (failure to start and complete puberty), chronic opioid abuse, aging, Prader-Willi syndrome (a genetic disorder that causes obesity, intellectual disability, and shortness in height), and uncontrolled stress
+With this condition, the testicles are healthy, so the cause is usually an imbalanced hormonal system.
+This can result in Pituitary Pathology, Kallman Syndrome (failure to start and complete puberty), chronic opioid abuse, aging, Prader-Willi syndrome (a genetic disorder that causes obesity, intellectual disability, and shortness in height), and uncontrolled stress.

 As mentioned earlier, aging is usually the culprit when hypogonadism raises its ugly head.
 But there is another catalysis as well, such as…